Link1515/hexo-bootstrap-theme/README.md

 ## Syntax Highlighting

 This theme use `prismjs` for syntax highlighting.
-If you want to enable it, update the configuration in _config.yml
+To enable it, update the configuration in _config.yml

 ```yaml
 syntax_highlighter: prismjs